kiwitcms/kiwitcms.github.io/content/2022-01-24-feature-environment-and-properties.markdown

 twitter_image: images/features/props-and-envs/banner.png

-The upcoming Kiwi TCMS v11 contains new functionality around TestCase properties and TestRun environments which has an impact on how your final test execution matrix will look like.
+The upcoming Kiwi TCMS v11 contains new functionality around TestCase parameters and TestRun environments which has an impact on how your final test execution matrix will look like.
 This article provides detailed information about these features but have in mind that they are still considered to be a technology-preview.

-Properties
+Parameters
 ----------

 Consider a login functionality which accepts email address and password.
 Possible states